-ANNUAL REPORT DISCLOSURE STATEMENT
+ANNUAL REPORT DISCLOSURE STATEMENT for the year ended 30 June 2020

 What is the purpose of this statement?

 The purpose of this statement is to disclose Council's financial performance in relation to various benchmarks to enable the assessment of whether Council is prudently managing its revenues, expenses, assets, liabilities and general financial dealings.